joshfrench/om-wiki-fork/Intermediate-Tutorial.md

 are relevant to it.

 We use core.async to publish a channel that components like `om-sync` can subscribe to.
-This is done by make the channel a global service via `:shared`.
+This is done by making the channel a global service via `:shared`.
 We also make an EDN request to get our initial state using the new `init` route we wrote on the backend.